mido/mido/docs/meta_event_types.rst

 n/a             n/a             n/a
 ==============  ==============  ========

-An empty Meta Message that marks the end of a track.
+An empty Meta Event that marks the end of a track.

 set_tempo (0x51)